ga4gh/va-spec/docs/source/quick-start.rst

 Models and Dependencies
 #######################

-`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent models and specifications, as depicted below and described in detail in the :ref:`Introduction <va-standard-development-and-dependencies>`.
+`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a hierarchy of dependent models and specifications, as depicted below and described in detail in the :ref:`Introduction <va-standard-development-and-dependencies>`.

-It is **critical that developers understand these models and their dependencies** before beginning to use or contribute to the VA-Spec.
+.. important::  It is **critical that developers understand this ecosystem of models and their dependencies** before beginning to use or contribute to the VA-Spec.

 .. _va-model-dependencies: